chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 - `onCommand:myCommand.id`: Check off step when a command has been run.
 - `onSettingChanged:mySetting.id`: Check off step once the given setting has been modified.
 - `onContext:contextKeyExpression`: Check off step when a context key expression evaluates true.
-- `extensionInstalled:myExt.id`: Check off step if the given extension is installed.
+- `extensionInstalled:myExt.id`: Check off step if the given 插件 is installed.
 - `onView:myView.id`: Check off step once a given view becomes visible.
 - `onLink:https://...`: Check off step once a given link has been opened via a Walkthrough.